 You Can’t Expect Other People to “Get It”

 Writing about past trauma is straight up emotionally exhausting.
 To me, life in general is pretty emotionally exhausting, so I’m just doubling up on it.
-Basically, my job right now is to re-live my own life (actually, just the worst parts of my own life.)
+Basically, my job right now is to re-live my own life (actually, mostly the worst parts of my own life.)

 Even for the people who know what I’m doing, I can’t really expect them to understand why I start crying about Taylor Swift all of the sudden.
 (Like, how do you explain you’re crying over a doll that got packed up 16 years ago?)

 Nobody else can see the memories that are playing out in my head.
-So, maybe I’ve just written about a particularly frightening thing that happened and my emotions are especially raw.
+Maybe I’ve just written about a particularly frightening thing that happened and my emotions are especially raw.
 And then someone does something extra obnoxious right after that.
 It can be hard to remember that the other person has no idea what kind of emotional whiplash you’re going through.

 You Might Find Unexpected Things